 \subsection{Semantic Analysis}

 Next, we provide analysis of the translation using semantic analysis of verse-by-verse comparison of the text.
-The verses are encoded using MPNet-base model and the cosine similarity is used as the similarity metric.
-The metric is averaged for every chapter and the standard deviation is mentioned in brackets.
+We encode the verses using the MPNet-base model and report the cosine similarity score for every chapter.
 Table \ref{table:cosine_similarity_score_table} shows the verse by verse cosine similarity score for the translations grouped by the chapter.
 We provide the mean and standard deviation of the score for the respective verses in each chapter.
-We observe that chapters 5 and 17 are semantically least similar and chapter 10 is most similar according to the BERT-based language models.
-Further, in the pair-wise comparison, Mahatma Gandhi and Shri Purohit Swami's traslation are most simlar to each other.
-It is important to note that these two translations also have the highest Jaccard similarity score for predicted sentiments.
+We observe that Chapter 17 is semantically least similar and Chapter 10 is most similar.
+Further, in the pair-wise comparison, Mahatma Gandhi and Shri Purohit Swami's translation are most similar to each other.
+It is important to note that these two translations also have the highest Jaccard similarity score for the predicted sentiments.
 We present some of the semantically least similar verses in Table \ref{tab:semantic_least_similar_verses}.
-In \textit{Chapter 5, verse 5}, Eknath Easwaran interprets the goals of knowledge and service as being the same, Mahatma Gandhi sees both sankhya and yoga (Sanskrit terms) as one and Shri Purohit Swami interprets wisdom and right action as one.
-In this case, Mahatma Gandhi's verse is least similar to the other two (Score1 and Score2 both lower than Score3) primarily because it uses the Sanskrit terms of sankhya and yoga.
-Whenever, a particular translation uses a Sanskrit term, it obtains a lower cosine similarity score with respect to the other two as BERT-based models have been primarily trained on a huge corpus of English texts.
-In\textit{ Chapter 16, verse 4}, we observe that there is a difference in the devilish qualities being talked about.
+In Chapter 5 -- Verse 5, Eknath Easwaran interprets the goals of knowledge and service to be the same, Mahatma Gandhi sees schools of Sankhya and Yoga philosophy as one, and Shri Purohit Swami interprets wisdom (Jnana) and right action (Dharma) as one.
+In this case, Mahatma Gandhi's verse is least similar to the other two (Score 1 and Score 2 are both lower than Score 3), primarily because it uses the Sanskrit terms of Sankhya and Yoga.
+Whenever, a particular translation uses a Sanskrit term, it obtains a lower cosine similarity score with respect to the other two as BERT-based models have been primarily trained on a large corpus of English texts.
+In Chapter 16 -- Verse 4, we observe that there is a difference in the devilish qualities being discussed.
 Some of the qualities unique to each text are: cruelty (Eknath Easwaran), pretentiousness, coarseness (Mahatma Gandhi) and pride, insolence (Shri Purohit Swami).
-The difference in choice of words may be due to the different eras in which these translations were created leading to the use of prevalent words at that point of time.
-Next we present semantically most similar verses in Table \ref{tab:semantic_most_similar_verses}.
-In \textit{Chapter 3, verse 4}, we observe that though the choice of words is different, the meaning conveyed is similar and the BERT-based language model assigns a high similarity score to all three pairs.
-In \textit{Chapter 9, verse 18}, the choice of words used by Mahatma Gandhi and Shri Purohit Swami is almost identical and a high similarity score (Score2) is obtained.
+The difference in choice of words may be due to the different eras in which these translations were created, leading to the use of words prevalent at that point of time.
+Next, we present semantically most similar verses in Table \ref{tab:semantic_most_similar_verses}.
+In Chapter 3 -- Verse 4, we observe that although the choice of words are different, the meaning conveyed is similar.
+We find that the BERT-based language model assigns a high similarity score to all the three pairs.
+In Chapter 9 -- Verse 18, the choice of words used by Mahatma Gandhi and Shri Purohit Swami is almost identical and hence, we obtain a high similarity score (Score 2).